agemooij/riak-scala-client/README.md

 ## Current Status
-The latest version is 0.9.2, which is compatible with Akka 2.3.2 and Spray 1.3.1.
+The latest version is 2.0.2, which is compatible with Akka 2.3.2 and Spray 1.3.1.

 ## Features

 So far, the following Riak (http) API features are supported:

+- Create buckets
+- Create bucket types
 - Fetch
 - Store
 - Delete